 1888 Press Release – This site allows you to attach files, logos, and images to press releases, as well as display your company website within the release.

 Market Press Release – Using this site for free limits you to one press release per day.
-It provides a breakdown of press releases by industry that makes it easier for journalists to find what they are looking for.
+It provides a breakdown of press releases by an industry that makes it easier for journalists to find what they are looking for.

 OpenPR – This site limits free press releases to one every 30 days.

-PR9 – This is another no frills site that provides a range of categories but does not allow for much formatting in the releases.
+PR9 – This is another no-frills site that provides a range of categories but does not allow for much formatting in the releases.

 Pressbox – This London-based site makes it super easy to submit a press release and also provides press release writing advice.

 BizEurope – Press releases submitted here are fed to the company’s various business sites.